Tamaized/AoV/README.md

       * The minor reset allows you to just reset your current class, keeping the 1 point spent in it so your unable to change classes, but you regain all your points to spend inside this tree.

 ## Ideas
   Feel free to submit any ideas as an issue.
 If I like the idea it'll remain open till it becomes implemented.
-IF i really really don't like it I will close it with reasons why, don't take it personally :) It could have to do with balance afterall.
+If I really don't like it I will close it with reasons why, don't take it personally :) It could have to do with balance afterall.